 In order to achieve this PR-sleight of hand, the Eameses dug deep into the avant-garde aesthetic store of formal experimentation.
 Reaching back to the 1920s, Think’s screen angles borrowed the innovations of screen placement, arrangements and relationships found in Svoboda’s Polyekran.
 The fully immersive space also owed a great deal to Herbert Bayer’s 1935 design sketch “Diagram of 360 Degrees of Vision,” in which projection screens cover the full spectrum of any viewer in the room.
 (Turner 87-90) If Glimpses was still an early stab at multi-screen use with rapid editing, Think took it and the angled screens much further, an experience the general public found equally entertaining and perplexing.
 Orit Halpern argues that the strategy deployed by the Eameses built on the Kepes’ algorithmic design, which accords with the Cold War moment of emergent global computation that the exhibition foregrounded.
-(125-133) More than forty years earlier, in his groundbreaking work of experimental cinema made possible by technological developments Expanded Cinema, Gene Youngblood called the same techniques deployed by Eames and Kepes “cybernetic cinema.”
+(125-133) More than forty years earlier, in his groundbreaking work of experimental cinema made possible by technological developments Expanded Cinema, Gene Youngblood called the same techniques deployed by Eames and Kepes, as well as Stan VanDerBeek, “cybernetic cinema.”
 (179-256) Drawing on still earlier sources, Colomina likens the Eameses’ multiscreen performances to the grid space of a newspaper, “a space where continuities are made through ‘cutting.’”
 (22) Of course Gance’s and Eisenstein’s montage and non-linear editing were in visual dialogue with the earliest of Picasso/Braque’s collage works, which used the newspaper grid as inspiration, structure and content.
 Although the People Wall provided enforced immersion in the media and mediated environment, the rapid editing on the oddly-shaped screens flashing contradictory images sometimes overwhelmed the simple method about complex universal computing that the Eameses wished to convey.
 In spite of half a century of collage-driven aesthetics in a host of print and visual culture productions, the speed of this enclosed environment and expanded frame of the cinematic projection made for uncanny and confusing experience for many who witnessed it.
 Trained as they were within the single screen image space of cinema (and tv) and the singular narrative trajectory of popular culture production, it is no wonder audiences were confused.